6 ways to increase your home’s living space

 Build better storage

 Your possessions can take up a significant amount of room in your house.
 Renovating garages, closets, basements, laundry rooms, and mud rooms to create more efficient storage spaces can help your home feel bigger.
-Built-in bookcases and shelving can help open up living rooms and home offices.
+Built-in bookcases and shelving can free up space in living rooms and home offices.
 Decluttering your house by selling or donating possessions can help too!